sjkummer/janus-gateway-js/README.md

     Creates and returns the created RTCPeerConnection.
 Also stores it on the instance of plugin.
     * `options` RTCConfiguration

+ * `plugin.getPeerConnection()`

+    Returns the created instance of RTCPeerConnection or null if it is not created.

  * `plugin.addStream(stream)`

     Adds stream to the created PeerConnection.